Lauderdale County District Attorney

 Chris graduated from Coffee High School in 1979.
 While in high school, Chris worked at G&C Supermarket in downtown St. Florian.
 He also worked a summer job at the Florence Electricity Department.

 Chris believes that it is important for the elected District Attorney to be in the courtroom trying cases.
 He has a track record of success prosecuting cases ranging from Capital Murder to DUI.
 Under Chris' leadership, the Lauderdale County District Attorney's Office has an active partnership with law enforcement to ensure that we have quality prosecutions of all cases in our County.

 "Getting justice for victims of violent crimes is one of the most rewarding aspects of this job." – Chris Connolly

 Chris is President of the Board of Directors of One Place of the Shoals Family Justice Center.
 One Place opened in November 2014 as only the second family justice center in the State of Alabama.

-Chris is a member of the Executive Committee of the Alabama District Attorneys Association. he also serves on the Board of Directors of Cramer Children’s Advocacy Center, Lauderdale County Drug Task Force and Lauderdale County Community Corrections Board.
-He has served on the board of directors of Rape Response and Big Brothers/Big Sisters of the Shoals.
-He is a member of the Florence Rotary Club.
+Chris serves on the Board of Directors of Lauderdale County Drug Task Force and Lauderdale County Community Corrections Board.
+He has served on the board of directors of the Cramer Children’s Center, Rape Response, and Big Brothers/Big Sisters of the Shoals.